otaviomedeiros/modern-javascript-with-webpack/README.md

 The app is written in ES6 and use babel as transpiler and gulp for task automation.

-RequireJS is the module loader used.
+Webpack is the module loader used.